openstack/python-monascaclient/README.rst

       alarm-update         Update the alarm.
       measurement-list     List measurements for the specified metric. metric-create        Create metric.
-      metric-list          List metrics for this tenant.
+      metric-create-raw    Create metric from raw json body. metric-list          List metrics for this tenant.
-      notification-create  Create notification.
+      metric-statistics    List measurement statistics for the specified metric. notification-create  Create notification.
       notification-delete  Delete notification.
       notification-list    List notifications for this tenant.